Credit:

 Grass height

-Do you have low grass that just peeks out of the hard ground, grass that fully covers your lawn, or tall grass?
-While metal rakes can work well on all three types of grass, the sharp edges of the metal rake may leave marks or gouges on the lawn if the ground is exposed.
+Do you have low grass that peeks out of the hard ground, grass that fully covers your lawn, or tall grass?
+While metal rakes can work well on all three types of grass, their sharp edges may leave marks or gouges on the lawn if the ground is exposed.
 Additionally, tall grass may get tangled in the spaces between the metal tines.
 Plastic rakes generally do not leave scratches on a hard ground surface.

 Handle material

 While it’s common for rakes to have wooden handles, they may not be comfortable if you’re raking for long periods of time.
-Fiberglass and metal handles are smoother, lighter, and often come with grips on the end of the handle that can make it easier and more comfortable to hold and wield the rake for however long you need.
+Fiberglass and metal handles are smoother, lighter, and often come with grips at the ends that make it easier and more comfortable to hold and wield the rake for however long you need.

 Handle length